Alfa Romeo V6 engine: 3.0 SA (Autodelta)

 The original 2.5 engine as used in the Alfa 6 was bored and stroked by Autodelta, the former Alfa Romeo racing department to match the racing rules for South African and Australian championships.
 Bore was increased from 88 mm to 93 mm and a new crankshaft stroked to 72 mm.
 The total displacement was 2934.5 cc and it's a totally different engine from the later 2959 cc that powered the 75/Milano models.
 It was, too, a 2-valve-per-cylinder design with a single belt-driven camshaft per cylinder bank and six carburettors.
 Special camshafts and carbs were used giving a power figure of 176.4 PS at 5800 rpm.
 Torque was 222 Nm at 4300 rpm, while compression ratio was 9:1.

-Only 174 complete GTV6 3.0 SA cars were produced in 1984 plus 68 more in 1985. the last ones were fitted with EFI.
+Only 174 complete GTV6 3.0 SA cars were produced in 1984, plus 68 more in 1985.
+The last ones built were fitted with electronic fuel injection.

-The 3.0 GTV6 was sold in South Africa in 1983-1985, predating the release of the 3.0 L displacement to the rest of the world.
-This engine was an Autodelta hand made conversion based on Alfa Sei 2.5 carburated engines enlarged to bore and stroke of 93 × 72 mm.
+The 3.0 GTV6 was sold in South Africa in 1983–1985, predating the release of the 3.0 L displacement to the rest of the world.
+This engine was an Autodelta hand made conversion based on Alfa Sei 2.5 carbureted engines enlarged to bore and stroke of 93 × 72 mm.